druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 ---
 id: 7135
-title: 'Avoiding AI Disasters: How to Use ChatGPT Effectively Without Risking Your Reputation or Career, And The Most Import Chart in Applying AI'
+title: 'Avoiding AI Disasters: How to Use ChatGPT Effectively Without Risking Your Reputation or Career, and the Most Important Chart in Applying AI'
 date: 2024-06-05T01:01:01+00:00
 author: Druce Vertes
 layout: post